 - Expectation of bumper production, huge stock and favorable weather so far.
 Plan for additional procurement. - Ban on wheat export continues despite surplus stock.
-OMMS prices may be slashed, under consideration - Govt. intention to augment supply, 3.5 MMT foodgrains allocated to the poor and retailers.
-Concern over rising temperature increased. - Pressure to offload wheat on FCI - Global wheat supply is projected lower and overseas trade is raised by 0.5 MMT
+OMMS prices may be slashed, under consideration, Decision on export soon.
+Govt. intention to augment supply, 3.5 MMT foodgrains allocated to the poor and retailers.
+Concern over rising temperature - increased. - Pressure to offload wheat on FCI - Global wheat supply is projected lower and overseas trade is raised by 0.5 MMT